franciscofloresen/vpnFFE/README.md

 # Secure WireGuard VPN on AWS with Terraform

 A production-ready, secure, and cost-effective WireGuard VPN infrastructure fully automated with Terraform on AWS.
-This project demonstrates professional cloud engineering skills including infrastructure as code, networking, security, and automation.

 ## 🎯 Project Overview